AForbis/Election_Analysis/README.md

 1) There were 369,711 votes cast in the election.
 2) The 3 candidates who received votes were:
 	- Charles Casper Stockham, Diane DeGette, and Raymon Anthony Doane.
-3) The candidate results were:
+3/4) The candidate results were:
 	- Charles Casper Stockham received 23.0% of the vote with 85,213 votes.
 	- Diane DeGette received 73.8% of the vote with 272,892 votes.
 	- Raymon Anthony Doane received 3.1% of the vote with 11,606 votes.
-4) The winner of the election was:
+5) The winner of the election was:
 	- Diane DeGette, who received 73.8% of the vote with 272,892 votes.
-5) The county results were:
+6) The county results were:
 	- Jefferson county accounted for 10.5% of the vote with 38,855 of votes.
 	- Denver county accounted for 82.8% of the vote with 306,055 of votes.
 	- Arapahoe county accounted for 6.7% of the vote with 24,801 of votes.
-6) The county with the largest number of votes was:
+7) The county with the largest number of votes was:
 	- Denver county, which accounted for 82.8% of the vote with 306,055 of votes.
-7) The following image of the election results that were written into our .txt file at the end of the audit also offer a useful and concise visual of the election results:
+- To supplement the above list with a concise visual, the following is an image of the election results written into our .txt file at the end of the audit.

 ![](electionResultsPic.png)

 ## **Election-Audit Summary**
-With some modifications, this script can be used for any election, including one with more expansive voter data.
-- For example, the script could be modified to adapt to a different type of election (e.g., school board, U.S. senate, U.S. presidential).
-- The script could also be modified to report out additional voter data in each election (e.g., vote breakdown by gender, ethnicity, zipcode)
+In addition to repeating an audit of a congressional election, the script could be modified to audit other types elections (e.g., school board, U.S. senate, U.S. presidential).
+The script could also be modified to report out additional voter data in each election (e.g., vote totals and percentages by gender, ethnicity, zipcode).

 ## **Resources**
 - Data Source: [election_results.csv](election_results.csv)